5rabbits/our-ruby-style/README.md

   $ our_ruby_style install
   ```

-* Run each to check the entire project:
+* Run each tool to check the entire project:
   ```
   $ rubocop
   $ reek